matomo-org/matomo/tests/README.screenshots.md

      _Note: When determining whether a screenshot is correct, the data displayed is not important.
 Report data correctness is verified through System and other PHP tests.
 The UI tests should only test UI behavior._
  * Push the changes (to your code and/or to the expected-ui-screenshots directory.
- * Wait for next UI Tests build [on travis](https://travis-ci.org/piwik/piwik-ui-tests).
+ * Wait for next Test build [on travis](https://travis-ci.org/piwik/piwik).
 Hopefully, the build should be green!

 _Note: the **development:sync-ui-test-screenshots** console command can be used to speed up the process.
 Run **./console help development:sync-ui-test-screenshots** to learn more._